-Case Study III: Mycotoxins, Pesticides and Veterinary Drugs in Foodstuffs
+Case Study III: Mycotoxins in Foodstuffs

-Mycotoxins, pesticides and veterinary drugs are significant contaminants in the food supply chain.
 Mycotoxins are naturally occurring compounds produced by mold that grow on grains, feeds and cereal crops as well as nuts, fruits and coffee, often under warm and humid storage conditions.
-Pesticide residues can remain on crops from agricultural treatments, while veterinary drug residues may be present in animal products due to livestock treatment.
-These contaminants are commonly present on such commodities; however, significant economic losses for food producers can ensue when they are present at levels above maximum action levels and foodstuffs cannot be consumed and/or exported.
-A significant portion of OAWG activities are focused on issues related to food security, food safety and food sustainability for the purposes of consumer protection and exports, as well as human and animal health protection.
-With mycotoxins, pesticides and veterinary drugs being of significant global interest they have been the subject of several recent OAWG comparisons.
+They are commonly present on such commodities; however, significant economic losses for food producers can ensue when mycotoxins are present at levels above maximum action levels and foodstuffs cannot be consumed and/or exported.
+A significant portion of OAWG activities are now focused on issues related to food security and food safety for the purposes of consumer protection and exports, as well as human and animal health protection.
+With mycotoxins being of significant global interest they have been the subject of several recent OAWG comparisons.

-Accurate analytical measurement benchmarks for mycotoxins, pesticides and veterinary drugs in various foodstuffs provide laboratory quality assurance and improved food quality control related testing against established maximum levels.
+Accurate analytical measurement benchmarks for mycotoxins in various foodstuffs provide laboratory quality assurance and improved food quality control related testing against established maximum levels.
 This then strengthens the global food safety system.
-Comprehensive methods for the analysis require sufficient sample extraction, carbohydrate, fat and other matrix removal to minimize biases, and analytical detection specificity and selectivity, ideally utilizing IDMS methodology.
-Reliable matrix-based CRMs value assigned for the contaminants are also a critical tool for accuracy control and to ensure analytical method validation.
+Comprehensive methods for mycotoxin analysis require sufficient sample extraction, carbohydrate and fat removal to minimize biases, and analytical detection specificity and selectivity, ideally utilizing IDMS methodology.
+Reliable matrix-based CRMs value assigned for mycotoxins are also a critical tool for accuracy control and to ensure analytical method validation.
 Currently available matrix CRMs for mycotoxins cover five sectors (1, 3, 5, 6, 7) of the AOAC food triangle, and include patulin in apple juice, ochratoxin A in rye flour, deoxynivalenol, ochratoxin A and zearalenone in corn, ochratoxin A in green and roasted coffee, aflatoxins (AFB1, AFB2, AFG1, AFG2, total aflatoxins) in both peanut slurry and maize, ZEN in maize (germ) oil and aflatoxin B1 in peanut oil.
-Typical high carbohydrate matrices account for 50% of the current matrix-based mycotoxins CRMs, as demonstrated in the Figure below.
-Matrix CRMs for pesticides are available in diverse food matrices including flour, fish tissue, milk, maize powder, freeze-dried vegetables and fruits.
-For veterinary drug residues, available CRMs encompass various drug residues in animal tissue matrices, and antibiotics in freeze-dried meat.
+Typical high carbohydrate matrices account for 50% of the current matrix-based CRMs, as demonstrated in the Figure below.

 Pure substance or solution-based certified reference materials utilized for calibration play a critical role in developing SI traceable measurement services.
 Because of the high toxicity of mycotoxins and difficulty to obtain, prepare and certify primary standards, only a small number of NMIs have developed relevant CRMs for calibration.
 Some mycotoxins are light and temperature sensitive, so strict transport and storage conditions are also needed.
 Pure substance CRMs of AFB1, ZEN, ZAN and T2 as characterized by mass balance and qNMR methods are available; pure deoxynivalenol is presently under development.
-The

-BIPM's Mycotoxin Metrology Capacity Building and Knowledge Transfer (MM CB&KT) project aims to facilitate the capability of NMI/DIs to deliver national mycotoxin measurement services.
+The BIPM's Mycotoxin Metrology Capacity Building and Knowledge Transfer (MM CB&KT) project26 aims to facilitate the capability of NMI/DIs to deliver national mycotoxin measurement services.
 Calibration solutions of five mycotoxins were prepared by gravimetry method and detected by HPLC-DAD.